PrehypertensionSkip to the navigation

 - Limit sodium.
 For good health, less is best.
 Most people shouldn't eat more than 2,300 milligrams (mg) of sodium a day.
-If you have diabetes or chronic kidney disease, if you are African-American, or if you are older than age 50, try to limit the amount of sodium you eat to less than 1,500 mg a day.
-1 Your doctor will tell you how much you can have.
+If you limit your sodium to 1,500 mg a day, you can lower your blood pressure even more. footnote 2 Your doctor will tell you how much you can have.
 Do not add salt to your food.
 Limit processed and canned foods, such as soups, frozen meals, and packaged snacks.

 - Limit alcohol to 1 drink a day for women and no more than 2 drinks a day for men.
 If your blood pressure tends to go up when you have alcohol, your doctor may suggest that you do not drink any alcohol.

 - U.S. Preventive Services Task Force.
 (2015).
 Hypertension in Adults: Screening and Home Monitoring: Final Recommendation Statement. http://www.uspreventiveservicestaskforce.org/Page/Document/RecommendationStatementFinal/high-blood-pressure-in-adults-screening.
 Accessed January 21 , 2016